tpope/vim-fireplace/README.markdown

 ### Transparent setup

 Foreplay.vim talks to nREPL.
-With Leiningen 2, it connects automatically based on `target/repl-port`, otherwise it's just a `:Connect` away.
+With Leiningen, it connects automatically based on `target/repl-port`, otherwise it's just a `:Connect` away.
 You can connect to multiple instances of nREPL for different projects, and it will use the right one automatically.

 The only external dependency is that you have either a Vim with Python support compiled in, or `ruby` in your path.
 (Don't ask.)